Ian makes landfall in southwest Florida as Category 4 storm

 Mark Pritchett stepped outside his home in Venice around the time the hurricane came ashore about 35 miles (56 kilometers) to the south.
 He called it “terrifying.”

-“I literally couldn’t stand against the wind,” Pritchett wrote in a text message.
+“I literally couldn’t stand against the wind,” Pritchett wrote in a text message shortly after landfall.
 “Rain shooting like needles.
 My street is a river.
 Limbs and trees down.
 And the worst is yet to come.”

-About 2.5 million people were ordered to evacuate southwest Florida before the storm hit, but but by law no one could be forced to flee.
+About 2.5 million people were ordered to evacuate southwest Florida before the storm hit.
 Though expected to weaken as it marched inland at about 9 mph (14 kph), Ian’s hurricane force winds were likely to be felt well into central Florida.

+Deaths from the hurricane had already been reported in Cuba, where two people were killed as Ian tore into the island as a major hurricane Tuesday, bringing down the country’s electrical grid.

 “This is going to be a nasty nasty day, two days,” Florida Gov. Ron DeSantis said, stressing that people in Ian’s path along the coast should rush to the safest possible shelter and stay there.